Roger W. Griffith, P.E.

 Filed Under: HVAC Systems, International Mechanical Code

-Correct Usage of Sanitary Tees in Plumbing Drains
+Sanitary Tees in Plumbing Drains – Correct Usage

 Sanitary tee - lying on back

-Incorrect use of sanitary tee fittings in drainage systems is a common problem.
-What is the proper use of sanitary tee fittings in plumbing DWV piping?
-Table 706.3 of the IPC provides the code requirements for correctly using plumbing fittings.
+Incorrect use of sanitary tees in drainage systems is a common problem.
+What is their proper use in plumbing DWV piping?
+Table 706.3 of the IPC provides code requirements for the proper use of these plumbing fittings.

 [Read more…]